Robust build management and Diagnostics features with a focus at the Edge

 • Wireless connectivity can go down

-• Sensor/Edge device may need power rebooting
+• Sensor/Edge device may need rebooting

 • Sensor and Edge are not in a compatible build and unable to do OTA upgrades